IntelliTect/Coalesce/docs/pages/stacks/vue/layers/viewmodels.rst

 :ts:`$load: ListApiState`
     An :ref:`API Caller <VueApiCallers>` for the ``/list`` endpoint.
 Uses the instance's :ts:`$params` object for the :ref:`DataSourceStandardParameters`.

     Results are available in the :ts:`$items` property.
-The :ts:`result` property of the :ts:`$load` API Caller contains the raw results and is not recommended for use in general development - :ts:`$items` should always be prefered.
+The :ts:`result` property of the :ts:`$load` API Caller contains the raw results and is not recommended for use in general development - :ts:`$items` should always be preferred.

 :ts:`$count: ItemApiState`
     An :ref:`API Caller <VueApiCallers>` for the ``/count`` endpoint.
 Uses the instance's :ts:`$params` object for the :ref:`DataSourceStandardParameters`.